-Testpoint JH gives you the opportunity to easily take an HIV/STI test and get a quick answer.
+Testpoint JH gives you the opportunity to easily take an HIV and syphilis test and get a rapid answer.
 It is free of charge and you can be completely anonymous.
+We do not collect personal data, do not ask for ID, name, social security number or phone number.
 The test is done in RFSL Jämtland Härjedalen's premises, at Thoméegränd 4 in Östersund.
 It is not linked to healthcare.

 Our test operation is open for drop-in every Wednesday at 17.00 – 19.00.
 So you can just come here without registering.

 It is also possible to book an appointment during the day on weekdays.
 You do that on this page: https://testpointjh.bookafy.com

 Testpoint JH is primarily directed towards men who have sex with men and trans people/people with trans experience.
 But of course everyone who wants to come is welcome.
 It takes place in a safe place with LGBTQ competence.